ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 - **Discovery:** The theory posits some missing factor (blank), and experiment discover what it is (fill in the blank)

 **Objection**: What are the experimental scientists doing when they make a discovery, if the thing being discovered does not exist?
-**Defense**: They are give answer to: Assuming that the theory is empirically adequate, how the blank is to be filled
+**Defense**: They are give answer to: Assuming that the theory is empirically adequate, how the blank is to be filled; In other words, they are just developing the model

 **Example**: Millikan's oil drop experiment is filling a value for a quantity which was left open.